Everything you need to know about the tiny teacup Yorkie. Is this the perfect puppy for you? We look at the pros and cons of teacup Yorkies.

-A mini Yorkie is a Yorkshire Terrier that has been miniaturized, making it significantly smaller than the standard for the breed.
+A teacup Yorkie is a Yorkshire Terrier bred to be significantly smaller than the standard for the breed.

-The AKC Yorkshire Terrier breed standard states that the Yorkie should weigh no more than 7lbs.
+The American Kennel Club (AKC) Yorkshire Terrier breed standard states that a Yorkie should weigh no more than seven pounds.

-In practical terms many pet Yorkies weigh a bit more than this.
-But this is still, relatively speaking, a tiny dog.
+Many pet Yorkies weigh a bit more than the standard but are still, relatively speaking, tiny dogs.

 These dogs are likely to weigh between two and four pounds.

-Teacup Yorkshire Terriers are not a new ‘breed’ of dog.
-If the mini Yorkie puppies you have your eye on are pedigree dogs, then they are simply registered as Yorkshire Terriers in the same way as any other regular sized Yorkshire Terrier.
+Teacup Yorkshire Terriers are not a new or separate breed of dog.
+If the mini Yorkie puppies you have your eye on are pedigree, they are registered as Yorkshire Terriers the same as any regular-size Yorkshire Terrier.

 Teacup dogs are not restricted to the Yorkshire Terrier breed, other toy breeds have been miniaturized too.

-And this makes a lot of people quite mad.
+This makes a lot of people unhappy and some people quite angry.

-If you are thinking of buying a teacup puppy, you probably need to know why teacup Yorkies and other teacup dogs are so controversial!
+If you are thinking of buying a teacup puppy, you should probably know why teacup Yorkies and other teacup dogs are controversial.

 Why do we love tiny dogs?
 And why do we want them to be even tinier?

-There are a few key reasons.
-One is the very human need to nurture a baby animal, and another is perhaps a little more complex.
+There are a couple of key reasons.
+One is the human need to nurture a baby animal.
+The other is perhaps a little more complex.

-The retention of baby like features in an adult animal is known as neoteny.
-It literally means ‘like new’.
+The retention of baby-like features in an adult animal is called neoteny, which means “youth extended.”

 Baby animals of all species are small and have large heads in proportion to their bodies.
-So when we see a dog that is especially small, our urge to love and protect it springs into action.
+When we see a dog that is especially small, our urge to love and protect it springs into action.

-This doesn’t mean we are especially soppy or stupid.
-It is programmed into us, built into our basic biology, this need or drive to protect babies and baby like creatures.
+This doesn’t mean we are soppy or stupid.
+It is programmed into our basic biology, this drive to protect babies and baby-like creatures.

 The idea of shrinking a character to tiny proportions is nothing new.

-The giant alien world that awaits a tiny miniature personality has had a sci-fi appeal for generations.
+The idea of a giant alien world that awaits a miniature personality has had sci-fi appeal for generations.
 Not just in modern cinema.
-Think of the Lilliput of Gulliver’s travels.
+Think of the Lilliputians of Gulliver’s Travels.

-Later, I watched my own children’s enchantment as we immersed ourselves in the Indian In The Cupboard, or enjoyed pygmy hippos at the zoo.
+Later, I watched my own children’s enchantment as we immersed ourselves in The Indian in the Cupboard or enjoyed pygmy hippos at the zoo.

 Miniaturization is simply fascinating, magical even.
 There’s no escaping it.

-With such a powerful human fascination for miniaturisation, and our natural nurturing instincts for tiny animals, it isn’t surprising that we have brought our power over dogs to bear.
+With a powerful fascination for miniaturization and natural nurturing instincts for tiny animals, it is no surprise that we’ve used our power over dogs to create smaller and smaller dogs.

-And of course, we humans love a challenge.
-You’ll find people scouring the internet for ever smaller versions of the teacup yorkie.
+Of course, we humans love a challenge.
+You’ll find people scouring the internet for ever smaller versions of the teacup Yorkie.

-You may even see people offering micro teacup yorkies for sale.
-Presumably these are even smaller…[wp_ad_camp_4]
+You may even see people offering micro teacup Yorkies for sale.
+Presumably, these are even smaller.

-So, just how small can we make our canine friend while still maintaining the qualities that make him a living, breathing, barking, tail wagging dog.
+Just how small can we make our canine friend while maintaining the qualities that make him a living, breathing, barking, tail-wagging dog?

-Have we reached the limits yet?
+Have we reached the limit yet?
 Or can we go further?